Theory Behind the Diffusion Models

 For simplicity, we perform 16 iterations and select 8 images for display:

-We have shown the approach to add noise to the image, which is known as forward diffusion.
-To recover the image from the noise, we need to find the way to recover $x_0$ from $x_t$.
+To recover the image from a noise, we need to find the way to recover $x_0$ from $x_t$.
 However, this revert process is uncomputable without additional information.

 From the perspective of probability theory, we aim to compute the conditional probability $p(x_{t-1}|x_t)$.
 This conditional probability can be described using Bayes’ theorem: